Turbulence-Resolving Integral Simulations for Wall-Bounded Flows: Abstract

 \section{Abstract}

-The physical fidelity of turbulence models can significantly benefit from a partial resolution of fluctuations, but doing so often comes with a significant increase in computational cost.
-To explore this trade-off in the context of wall-bounded flows, this paper introduces a framework for Turbulence-Resolving Integral Simulations (TRIS) with the goal of efficiently resolving the largest motions using two-dimensional fields defined by instantaneous wall-normal integration of velocity and pressure.
-Self-sustaining turbulence with qualitatively realistic large-scale structures is demonstrated for TRIS on an open-channel (half-channel) flow using moment-of-momentum integral equations derived from Navier-Stokes with relatively simple closure approximations.
-Evidence from Direct Numerical Simulations (DNS) suggests that such an approach can resolve $35-40\%$ of the Reynolds shear stress at arbitrarily high Reynolds number.
-The current implementation of TRIS can match this resolution while simulating one flow through time in $\sim 1$ minute on a single processor, even for very large Reynolds number.
-The present proof-of-concept TRIS results shown here rely on parameter tuning, and some quantitative differences with DNS spectra are observed, motivating ongoing and future efforts towards physics-based closures as well as extension to more general flow configurations such as boundary layers on immersed objects.
+The physical fidelity of turbulence models can benefit from a partial resolution of fluctuations, but doing so often comes with an increase in computational cost.
+To explore this trade-off in the context of wall-bounded flows, this paper introduces a framework for Turbulence-Resolving Integral Simulations (TRIS) with the goal of efficiently resolving the largest motions using a two-dimensional, three component representation of the flow defined by instantaneous wall-normal integrals of velocity and pressure.
+Self-sustaining turbulence with qualitatively realistic large-scale structures is demonstrated for TRIS on an open-channel (half-channel) flow configuration using moment-of-momentum integral equations derived from Navier-Stokes with relatively simple closure approximations.
+Evidence from Direct Numerical Simulations (DNS) suggests that TRIS can theoretically resolve $35-40\%$ of the turbulent skin friction enhancement for friction Reynolds numbers between $180$ and $5200$, without a noticeable decrease or increase as a function of Reynolds number.
+The current implementation of TRIS can match this resolution while simulating one flow through time in $\sim$1 minute on a single processor, even for very large Reynolds numbers.
+The framework facilitates a detailed apples-to-apples comparison of predicted statistics against data from DNS.
+Comparisons at friction Reynolds numbers of $395$ and $590$ show that TRIS generates a relatively accurate representation of the flow, while highlight discrepancies that demonstrate a need for improving the closure models.
+The present results for open-channel flow represent a proof of concept for TRIS as a new approach for wall-bounded turbulence modeling, motivating extension to more general flow configurations such as boundary layers on immersed objects.